balena-io-experimental/handover-lib/README.md

 To avoid this, if using an application which has host-mode network, you can specify the HANDOVER_NETWORK_MODE=host env var.
 This will cause the library to use the multicast address only on the supervisor0 interface, which is a local bridge network.

+## Jellyfish

+This library was created to be used on Jellyfish, so it's its primary use case.

+In Jellyfish,
+each service runs a set of node Worker processes.
+When a new service starts, it will spawn a set of Workers that will run the initialization code.
+The startup time may be higher than 10secs, depending primarily on the setup of the bootstrap objects Jellyfish needs.
+During this period the new instance will be running concurrentlywith the Workers from the old service, and both will consume jobs from the queues.
+Once the startup of the new service is complete, it will trigger a quick shutdown of the previous instance.